Pingo9o11/JPMorgan_Project/README.md

 - Feature preprocessing including scaling and encoding
 - Class imbalance handling using SMOTE and class weighting
 - Predictive modeling using Logistic Regression and XGBoost
+- Segmentation Modeling and Evaluation

 ## Modeling
-- Logistic Regression (baseline, interpretable)
+- Logistic Regression, Random Forest (baseline, interpretable)
-- XGBoost with histogram-based tree construction and regularization
+- XGBoost with regularization
 - Hyperparameters selected to balance performance and generalization

 ## Evaluation
 Models are evaluated on a held-out test set using:
+- Accuracy
 - ROC-AUC
 - Precision, Recall, and F1-score
 - Confusion matrix